General

 Here, a distinction must be made between the manual and automatic handling of image paths.

-In the manual way, the function "Output Image Path" must be selected from the context menu in any case.
+In the manual way, the "Output Image Path" function must be selected from the context menu in any case.
 When importing, a normal image frame (rectangle) is created; if you import into an existing frame, it remains.
 After the function has been selected, the image frame changes to a polygon in the shape of the clipping path.
-The path can be modified using the polygon tools.
+The path can be changed using the polygon tools.

 Once the action has been performed, the cropped image cannot be placed in another image frame.